Oxana Shevchenko, Ronald Corp / Duet Philharmonic Orchestra

 However, there were some excellent wind soloists.
 One prominent example was the first trumpet, which sets the starting point to the symphony.
 The introductory solo featured triplets that were exactly as deliberately superficial as requested by the composer.
 Also later in the symphony, the trumpet player shone with excellent solos, even if those weren’t (could not be) as autonomous, not as independent as with professional orchestras.

 Some of Mahler’s frequent transitions were maybe a bit problematic.
-But in general, the orchestra offered a fair performance.
+But in general, the Duet Philharmonic Orchestra offered a fair performance.

 2. Stürmisch bewegt, mit größter Vehemenz